-gender the gender of the child, a factor with levels female and male.
+sex the sex of the child, a factor with levels female and male.

 - school the school type, a factor with levels F0 (primary), F1 (first), F2 (second) and F3 (third form). - learner how good is the child in learning things, a factor with levels average and slow.